Som23Git/k8s-learning/certified-kubernetes-administrator/README.md

   - The certificates are stored in a shared volume.
   - The main app uses the certificates to enable secure communication.

+> [!TIP]
+> You can just use the `kubectl describe pod` instead of specifying a specific `<pod-name>`, this returns the complete description of all the pods in the `namespace`.

+> [!NOTE]
+> Kubernetes supports self-healing applications through ReplicaSets and Replication Controllers.
+The replication controller helps ensure that a POD is re-created automatically when the application within the POD crashes.
+It helps in ensuring enough replicas of the application are running at all times.
+> Kubernetes provides additional support to check the health of applications running within PODs and take necessary actions through Liveness and Readiness Probes.
+However, these are not required for the CKA exam and as such, they are not covered here.
+These are topics for the Certified Kubernetes Application Developers (CKAD) exam and are covered in the CKAD course.

 ----